twoscoops/django-twoscoops-project/README.rst

 django-twoscoops-project
 ========================

-A project template for Django 1.5.
+A project template for Django 1.6 (with a tag for Django 1.5).

 To use this project follow these steps: